-It is most certainly true that luck is an important part of investing, but luck is not the only part that matters.
+It is most certainly true that luck is an important part of investing and financial success, but luck is not the only part that matters.
 The downside to luck is that it happens to be random.
 This means that it can leave just as quickly as it came.
 Over time, luck tends to even out and skill becomes the key differentiating factor.

 There are most certainly exceptions to this rule, since there are some people who manage to labor under extremely long streaks of both good and bad luck.
 Simple probability dictates that if enough investment managers are in the market, there will be some who have unbelievably long streaks of exceptional performance. (*cough* Warren Buffett *cough*) Of course, it should come as no surprise that we have never heard of investment managers who fail to beat the market for multiple decades, because they would have been fired long before they had a chance to build a long track record of failure.
 (Typically, politicians are the only ones able to stick around long enough to accomplish this feat)

 The important aspect for us to consider in the conversation of luck and skill is the factor of patience.
 The reason why patience plays such an important role in our personal, professional, and financial lives is because it is the great equalizer.